Troubleshooting

 Be sure your computer has a microphone.
 Many computers have built-in microphones; others require a separate mike to be plugged in.
 Your microphone should be plugged in before you start Intonia.

-If the microphone icon is missing, it may mean your computer does not have a sound card, or the sound card does not support microphone input.
-On some Windows Vista computers, the microphone icon will will not appear if the microphone is plugged into the input jack after Intonia is started.
+On Windows, if the microphone icon is missing, it may mean your computer does not have a sound card, or the sound card does not support microphone input.
+On some Windows computers, the microphone icon will will not appear if the microphone is plugged into the input jack after Intonia is started.
 If your computer does not allow microphone input, you can still analyze pre-recorded .WAV files with Intonia, but you will not be able to record new sounds.

 Low Volume for Sound Input

-On Macintosh OSX, the volume sliders do not appear.
+On macOS, the volume sliders do not appear.
 To control the input volume, use the following procedure:

 No Output Sound or Incorrect Volume for Output